-For more information on how the Academic Advising Center can benefit your academic and career plans, call 647-6062.
+For more information on how the Academic Advising Center can benefit your academic and career plans, call 860-647-6062.

-Adults in Transition (647-6126)
+Adults in Transition (860-647-6056)

 Adults in Transition (AIT) is a one semester program that provides support for women and men who are resuming their education after a long absence.
 The program's one-credit study skills class and two-credit Transition Development course help students develop the skills and knowledge necessary to be successful college students.
-Adults planning to start their first semester at MCC should call 647-6126 for an appointment.
-For further information on the AIT program see page 23.
+Adults planning to start their first semester at MCC should call 860-647-6126 for an appointment.
+For further information on the AIT program see page 24.

-Center for Minority Student Programs (647-6333)
+Office of Minority Student Programs (860-647-6333)

-The Center for Minority Student Programs plans, promotes and implements programs designed to address issues and concerns of multi-culturalism.
+The Office of Minority Student Programs plans, promotes and implements programs designed to address issues and concerns of multi-culturalism.
 It provides a comfortable environment for students of color by assisting them with academic and personal concerns, through programs, workshops and individual sessions.
-The Center is committed to retention, by providing educational and cultural programs to address this area.
-The Center also provides faculty and staff with information and activities related to diversity issues.
-The Center's goal is to empower students to take pride in themselves, their heritage and to achieve academic excellence.
+The Office of Minority Student Programs is committed to retention by providing educational and cultural programs to address this area.
+The office also provides faculty and staff with information and activities related to diversity issues.
+Its goal is to empower students to take pride in themselves, their heritage and to achieve academic excellence.